-The information specified in the recommendation pertaining to candidates nominated by the Board of Directors is always included in the notice of the annual general meeting.
-The information specified in the recommendation pertaining to candidates nominated by individual shareholders is included in the notice of the annual general meeting to the extent it is communicated prior to the publication of said notice.
+The information specified in the recommendation pertaining to candidates nominated by the Board of Directors is included in the notice of the annual general meeting.

 3.1.4.
 The Committee recommends that the company's articles of association stipulate a retirement age for members of the board of directors.